acm-uiuc/icpc-website/_posts/2017-10-08-Season-2-Contest-3.md

 # **[Maze](http://codeforces.com/problemset/problem/377/A)**
 Let the number of empty cells be \\(e\\).
-Since we know that all empty cell in the given maze forms a connected area (any empty cell can reach any other empty cell), we can start from an arbitrary empty cell \\(x\\) and search for exactly \\((e - k - 1)\\) empty cells that are connected to \\(x\\) (using BFS or DFS).
+Since we know that all empty cell in the given maze forms a connected area (any empty cell can reac h any other empty cell), we can start from an arbitrary empty cell \\(x\\) and search for exactly \\((e - k - 1)\\) empty cells that are connected to \\(x\\) (using BFS or DFS).
 Then, these \\(e - k - 1\\) along with \\(x\\) cells form a connected area.
 We can then turn all empty cells that does not belong to the chosen cells to walls.